persistenceOne/ratesync-contracts/README.md

-# Persistence-Osmosis ICA
+# ratesync

 ## Design

-The `redemption-rate` contract is a simple contract that allows for the calculation of the redemption rate of a given pool.
-The redemption rate is the ratio of the value of the underlying assets to the value of the pool tokens.
+The `liquid-stake-rate` contract is a simple contract that allows for the calculation of the liquid-stake rate of a given pool.
+The liquid-stake rate is the ratio of the value of the underlying assets to the value of the pool tokens.

-This contract is used by the `ica` to store the redemption rate of the pool on host chain.
+This contract is used by the `ica` to store the liquid-stake rate of the pool on host chain.

 The rate is sent from controller chain to host chain via IBC.
-The `ica` contract then uses the rate to be stored in this `redemption-rate` contract.
+The `ica` contract then uses the rate to be stored in this `liquid-stake-rate` contract.

 ## Rust Contracts